rapidsai/cugraph/docs/cugraph/source/basics/cugraph_cascading.md

 # cascade flow - makes sense
 G = cugraph.Graph().from_cudf_edgelist(df, return_self=True)
 ```
-The fact that a developer would explictily add a "return_self" flag to the method indicates that the developer is aware that the method returns None.
+The fact that a developer would explicitly add a "return_self" flag to the method indicates that the developer is aware that the method returns None.
 It is just as easy for the developer to use a non-cascading workflow.

 ### Algorithms
 Algorithms operate on graph object.
 ```
 cugraph.pagerank(G) and not G.pagerank()
 ```
-This is also due to cuGraph following a object-oreient model.
-Data object just understand data, not operations on the data.
+This is also due to cuGraph following a object-orient model.
+Data objects just understand data, not operations on the data.
 That fact makes it so that the developer cannot cascade graph creation into an algorithm

 ```
 # will not work